Last updated: September 7, 2024

 Definitely get a sim card when you land in Bangkok.
 You can usually get one right inside the arrivals section at the airport, and shouldn’t cost you more than $10 to get connected with internet for your trip.

-Bangkok is a very tech-savvy city, so staying connected is very handy – think using Uber, Grab, Google maps and so on.
+Bangkok is a very tech-savvy city, so staying connected is very handy – think using Grab, Google maps and so on.

 Where to PARTY in Bangkok